Amazon Alexa revolutionises accessibility

 Amazon Alexa teamed with Guide Dogs to launch a pilot Alexa program for the blindness and low vision community, getting more ‘Dots’ into their homes and teaching the community how the technology could streamline their lives, while raising awareness about the importance of accessibility technology.

 Guide Dogs is now underway with its Alexa install program, gifting Clients an Echo Dot, along with home installation and education, with the option for participants to self-fund additional smart home devices such as a robo-vacuum.
-We have also launched a Guide Dogs for Alexa skill within the software, which provides voice access to Guide Dogs new, information about Guide Dogs services, a calendar of upcoming accessible events and, for Clients seeking further support, ability to request a call back.
+We have also launched a Guide Dogs for Alexa skill within the software, which provides voice access to new information about Guide Dogs services, a calendar of upcoming accessible events and, for Clients seeking further support, ability to request a call back.

 Since discovering Alexa during the pilot program, Guide Dogs Client Abby has enjoyed using her voice to access the Guide Dogs newsletter, play rain sounds as part of her bedtime routine and complete a guided HIIT workout everyday via the seven-minute workout skill.

-And for Guide Dogs Client Gavan, Alexa is a took of convenience – whether using it to turn on his coffee machine from bed, listen to the news in the shower or to talk to his Ring doorbell.
+And for Guide Dogs Client Gavan, Alexa is a tool of convenience – whether using it to turn on his coffee machine from bed, listen to the news in the shower or to talk to his Ring doorbell.
 For Gavan, it’s as simple as listening for the audible chime from his Echo Dot, then saying “Alexa, talk to front door” to communicate with his visitors.

 Alongside Amazon, we are continuing to invest in the platform and are now working on new capabilities to further improve the customer experience for our Clients.